GATOS XIV: The first direct kinematic evidence of dusty outflows from AGN via PAH kinematics of local Seyfert galaxies with JWST: PCA Tomography

 To construct a velocity map from the principal components, we take the first principal component as the rest frame emission over the field of view.
 The eigenspectrum for this component is then used as a reference to measure the velocity for each spaxel.
-We do this by reconstructing the original cube using the first 4 components (subequent components contain $\lesssim 1\%$ of the variance \citep[][]{Donnan24b}) and then measuring the velocity offset between the spectrum of a given spaxel and the eigenspectrum of the first principal component.
+We do this by reconstructing the original cube using the first 4 components (subsequent components contain no useful information as demonstrated by the Scree test in Fig. \ref{fig:Scree}) and then measuring the velocity offset between the spectrum of a given spaxel and the eigenspectrum of the first principal component.
 The velocity of a spaxel is given by

 where $\Delta\lambda_{x, y}$ is the shift measured between the first principal component and each spaxel of the reconstructed data cube using the first 4 principal components. $\lambda_0$ is the reference wavelength, which in the case on an emission line is just the rest wavelength of the feature.
 For the PAH features, there is no clear reference wavelength due to the intrinsic broadness and asymmetry of the profile.
 We therefore use the wavelength where the second principal component (which contains the majority of the kinematic information) crosses from positive to negative as demonstrated in Fig. \ref{fig:PCADemo}.
 This point represents the kinematic centre, making it a good measure of $\lambda_0$.